To The Beach

 sleeves rolled up and jeans.
 Mom had dolled herself up quite a bit, as I'd figured she would.
 She

-had a habit of treating these outings as if they were parties.
-Her hair was stacked up in a high wave
+liked to treat these outings as if they were small parties.
+Her hair was stacked up in a high wave atop

-atop her head with some curled areas too and several carefully arranged stray bits along the edges.
-She
+her head with some curled areas too and several carefully arranged stray bits along the edges.
+Her lips

-green and close fitting and they ended right before they got to her ankles.
-Jimmy was wearing shorts
+and close fitting and they ended right before they got to her ankles.
+Jimmy was wearing shorts and

 getting hairy.
 He had hair under his arms now too and I tried not to stare, even though it sometimes

 seemed with the way he waved his arms around that he wanted everyone to notice.

 I leaned forward and rested my chin on the seam where the two front seats met.